pact-foundation/serverless-offline-pact/README.md

       sslKeyPath: '' # Specify the path to the SSL key to use when running the service over HTTPS
       noStart: true # Does not start pact.
 This option is useful if you already have a running instance of pact locally
 ```

+See the `./examples/full/serverless.yml` for a working serverless project as an example

+You can run `yarn install && yarn test:all` to see it in action

 ## Pact Stub Service Features